dominique-vassard/docker-training/a-clairvoyant-app/README.md

 Container runs as long their CMD lasts.
 Then for a webserver, or any other background task, container will ruyn until we stop it or the process crashes.
 If we ran the container without `-d`, we'll have access to command line inside the container, but as soon as we leave it, the container dies.

+Now, if we list running containers, we can it:
+`docker ps`